Vinit-source/Vedic-astrology-experiments/README.md

 - "Calculate the birth chart for a person born on July 4, 1996, at 9:10 AM in Karmala, India"
 - "What is the current Mahadasha for someone born on January 15, 1990, at 2:30 PM in New Delhi?"
 - "Show me the planetary positions and strengths for a birth in Chennai on March 1, 1985"
-- "What does the Navamsa chart show for someone born in Mumbai on..."
+- "What does the Navamsa chart show for me.
+My birth date is..."
-- "Get the Panchanga details for a birth in Bangalore at..."
+- "Get the Panchanga details for Vamshi born in Bangalore at..."

 **Note:** The server automatically geocodes location names to get precise coordinates and timezone information using Geoapify API.